Ice on the black sand of Diamond Beach

 An Epic Four Days in Iceland: Road Tripping From Reykjavik

-In fact, you’re on your way to seeing some of the most popular attractions and scenic drives around Reykjavik.
-Even though I definitely recommend spending more time in Iceland, if four days is all you have, then go for it.
-Four days in Iceland is better than no days in Iceland.
+Are you planning to visit Iceland but only have four days?
+Then you might be wondering if four days in Iceland worth it?
+Even though it’s not much time, with a good plan, you actually can see quite a lot.
+In fact, you can visit some of the most popular attractions and scenic drives around Reykjavik.
+I definitely recommend spending more time in Iceland, but four days in Iceland is better than no days in Iceland.
 Here’s how to do it.

 Four Days in Iceland Tips

-Make a plan – when I started making plans to visit Iceland, I had a basic idea of everything I wanted to do.
+Make a plan – When I started making plans to visit Iceland, I had a basic idea of everything I wanted to do.
 I decided road tripping from Reykjavik would be best because I could stay in an affordable hostel – since I was traveling solo – and build an Iceland road trip itinerary from Reykjavik.

 As a first timer, at the top of my list of places to see in Iceland was the Golden Circle, Diamond Beach on the south coast and a few hot springs.
 An added bonus would be seeing the Northern Lights.
 Of course, I couldn’t make that happen but I had my fingers crossed.